jeff4/bionotes/_comp/astro2.md

 * Located in `root/src/layouts/PostDetails.astro`.
 * Removed the *Edit Post* functionality that appears at the top of every post by commenting out `<EditPost class../>`
 * Removed the *Share Links* functionality that appears at the bottom of every post by commenting out `<ShareLinks />` div section.

+***

+## 3/16/2025
+* Figure how to fix Favicon in browser window.
+Something simple like a J in a box
+* Figure out what's wrong with the spacing of the newer post / older post functionality at the bottom of the `PostDetail.astro` layout file.
+* Keep adding new favorite hamlet posts
+* Start processing of transitioning custom dns of `jeffhwang.me` from `a7` to `a1`.